evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450plus/_index.md

 ### Steering

-Dynamic steering is standard on the Mercedes-EQ EQS 450+.
+Dynamic steering is a standard feature on the Mercedes-EQ EQS 450+.
 Dynamic steering varies the steering ratio as a function of driving speed.
-In addition,  rear-wheel steering is standard.
+In addition,  rear-wheel steering is a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes